microsoft/CNTK/README.md

 # CNTK

 ## Latest news
+*2016-09-28.* V 1.7.1 Binary release
+Highlights of this Release:
+* Two Breaking Changes related to Layers library default initialization and ```fsAdagrad``` gradient-normalization scheme
+* Improvements in BrainScript
+* Enabling of Deterministic Algorithm enforcement
+* Improvements in Model Evaluation including the support of Evaluation for Azure Applications
+* Different Performance improvements
+* Multiple bug fixes

+See more in the [Release Notes](https://github.com/Microsoft/CNTK/wiki/CNTK_1_7_1_Release_Notes) (including the full list of bugs fixed)
+Get the Release from the [CNTK Releases page](https://github.com/Microsoft/CNTK/releases)

 *2016-08-31.* V 1.7 Binary release
 Highlights of this Release:
 * Improvements in BrainScript (New library of predefined common layer types, Support of cuDNN5 RNN and Common random-initialization types, improved handling of GRUs)